deniskyashif/blog/content/posts/ddd-domain-events.md

 ---
-title: "Making Things Happen: A Practical Guide to Domain Events"
+title: "Making Things Happen with Domain Events"
 date: 2026-07-25T08:14:19+03:00
 draft: false
-summary: "Events modeling in practice."
+summary: "A practical guide to working with events in domain modeling."
+tags: ["software-architecture", "domain-driven-design"]
 ---

 In this article we'll explore techniques to better react to changes in our domain, namely: